 share announcements regarding opportunities to learn, work, and disseminate research

-discuss professional experiences, issues or practical needs (such as collective purchase orders, collaboration on specific projects, insurance or professional statuts questions)
+discuss professional experience, issues or practical needs (such as group orders, collaborations, or insurance/professional status questions)

-SHAKE is not responsible for information exchanged on social networks.
-We recommend external users of our online tools to contact professionals directly concerning conservation issues.
+SHAKE is not responsible for information exchanged on social media.
+We recommend users of our online tools to contact professionals directly concerning conservation issues.

 Our structure is easily accessible and based on a participatory approach.